Curatorial Essay and Project Concept

 While Korea was rebuilding itself amid these changing regional conditions, it inevitably came into indirect contact with Japan’s industrial models and aesthetic frameworks.
 However, rather than merely absorbing these influences, Korean creators reinterpreted them within their own distinct media language (2: Kim, Media Consumption and Everyday Life in Asia, 2008).

 During the 1970s and 1980s, the import of Japanese popular culture was legally prohibited in South Korea-a national measure designed to reinforce cultural independence(3 :Iwabuchi, Recentering Globalization, 2002).
-Despite this, certain narrative and industrial structures of Japanese media continued to influence Korea indirectly, through transnational production models and informal circulation.

 The gradual lifting of this ban under President Kim Dae-jung’s administration in 1998 marked the beginning of a new phase of cultural exchange, coinciding with the government's strategic use of culture as a vehicle of national branding and soft power.
 (4 : Jin, New Korean Wave, 2016).

 In the 2000s, the so-called K-Wave emerged-a convergence of digital infrastructure, narrative-driven storytelling, and the hybridization of music, drama, and game industries.
-Korean media culture, while once shaped by external forces, began to extend outward as a creative power in its own right, striving not only for economic and aesthetic achievement but also for the articulation of its own cultural worldview.
+Korean media system, while once shaped by external forces, began to extend outward as a creative power in its own right, striving not only for economic and aesthetic achievement but also for the articulation of its own cultural worldview.

-By contrast, Germany has approached digitalization in a more a deliberate and ethically grounded manner, emphasizing privacy, transparency, and public accountability.
+Germany has approached digitalization in a more a deliberate and ethically grounded manner, emphasizing privacy, transparency, and public accountability.
 (5: “Wer politisch arbeitet, braucht keinen Computer,” taz, 2018).
 In many academic contexts, active discussion continues around the ethical balance between technological advancement and moral responsibility and values-particularly regarding the aggressive commercialization of AI.
 Topics include value of AI-generated works, data copyright, deepfake-related crimes, and the environmental implications of large-scale data storage.

 Our research scope is divided into three groups:

--Artists deeply engaged with German media culture
+-Artists deeply engaged with German mediatic contexts

 -Team MNE: artists deeply engaged with Korean media culture, currently studying in Germany, serving as intermediaries between the two contexts

--Artists deeply engaged with Korean media culture
+-Artists deeply engaged with Korean mediatic contexts

 Positioned between these two poles, Team MNE functions as a bridge-fostering discourse by intersecting perspectives and contexts from multiple directions.